Andisimo1/FinalDemo/README.md

 - Docker

 ## Description
-This solution was created to demonstrate how deploying a web application in Docker container by creating a cloud infrastructure on AWS based on "Infrastructure as a code" using Terraform looks like.
-It consists of a web application, Terraform modules, root Terraform module and configuration files to create infrastructure.
+This solution was created to demonstrate the deployment of a web application in a Docker container.
+It was built using Terraform by an AWS cloud infrastructure based on "Infrastructure as a Code."
+It contains a web application, Terraform modules, root Terraform modules, and configuration files to create an infrastructure.

-The repo contains the next components:
+The repo contains:
 * Terraform project
   * Web application
   * Root Terraform module